 This time is the perfect time to plan and save for your future travels.
 Try not to think of everything that you are “missing out on”, but rather think of this time as preparation for a brilliant future.

 Saving money for your future travels doesn’t have to be hard, in fact, it can be a lot of fun (if you want it to be).

-Doesn’t matter if you are planning something long-term or just a weekend away, here are a few tips that you can follow to help you save up for that dream trip you’ve been wanting to go on.
+Doesn’t matter if you are planning something long-term or just a weekend away to a nearby holiday park or a favourite hotel, here are a few tips that you can follow to help you save up for that dream trip you’ve been wanting to go on.

 Doesn’t matter if this was a dream trip pre-pandemic or just because you want something to look forward to once this is all over, these tips should help!

 Step 1: Set Up a Dedicated Savings Account